Moderately Complex Paxos Made Simple: High-Level Executable Specification of Distributed Algorithms

 \end{description}\lipics{} In particular, the specification in Figure~\ref{fig-lapaxos-da} makes the ``promise'' in Phase 1b of Figure~\ref{fig-lapaxos-paper} precise---the ``promise'' refers to the responded proposal number that will be used later to not accept any proposal with a smaller proposal number in Phase 2b.

-Indeed, this is the hardest part for understanding Paxos, because understanding the \co{respond} message sent in Phase 1b requires understanding the \co{accepted} message sent in Phase 2b, a later phase, but understanding the later phase depends on understanding earlier phases.
-The key idea is that the later phase to be understood is for a smaller \notes{} proposal number, i.e., the \co{accepted} messages used in Phase 1b were those sent with smaller proposal numbers than the \co{n} in currently received \co{prepare}; for the smallest \co{n}, no \co{accepted} messages have been sent, and Phase 1b simply responds with \co{max\_prop} being \co{undefined}.
+Indeed, this is the hardest part for understanding Paxos, because understanding the \co{respond} message sent in Phase 1b requires understanding the \co{accepted} message sent in Phase 2b, a later phase, but understanding the later phase depends on understanding the earlier phase.
+The key idea is that the Phase 2b to be understood is for a smaller \notes{} proposal number, i.e., the \co{accepted} messages used in Phase 1b are those sent with smaller proposal numbers than the \co{n} in received \co{('prepare', n)}.
+For the smallest \co{n}, no \co{accepted} messages have been sent, and Phase 1b responds with \co{max\_prop} being \co{undefined}.

+Overall, agreement is ensured because (1) a value \co{v} is chosen only if there is an \co{n} such that the pair (\co{n}, \co{v}) is accepted by a majority of acceptors (lines 28-31), and (2) once (\co{n}, \co{v}) is accepted by a majority of acceptors, this \co{v} will be in the \co{accept} message for each next greater proposal number (through lines 19-20 and 9-10) that has received responses from a majority of acceptors (because two majorities overlap).
+Validity is ensured because any \co{v} in \co{accept} and \co{accepted} messages is one of the allowed values (1..100 as we use) either directly (from lines 11 and 22) or indirectly (through \co{respond} messages).

-Basic Paxos contains several concepts that are fundamental in distributed algorithms and are commonly used: \begin{itemize} \item {\bf Leader election}.
-This is as done in Phase 1 but on only lines 5-6, 17, and 21 (ignoring lines 18-20).
+\mysubpar{Fundamental concepts in distributed algorithms} Basic Paxos contains several concepts that are fundamental in distributed algorithms and are commonly used: \begin{itemize} \item {\bf Leader election}.
+This is as done in Phase 1 but on only lines 5-6, 17-18, and 21 (ignoring lines 19-20).
 It is for electing at most one proposer (with its proposal number \co{n}) at a time as the leader.
 It ends with the \co{await} condition on lines 7-8 taking a majority.
 In Basic Paxos, only after receiving responses from a majority does a proposer carry out Phase 2 and propose to accept a value \co{v}.

 \item {\bf Majority or quorum voting}.
 This is as done on lines 7-8 and 29-30 that test with a majority.
 It ensures that at most one value is in the voting result.
 In Basic Paxos, the two votings are for electing a leader \co{n} on line 7 and choosing an accepted proposal \co{n,v} on line 29.